Skip to main content

 • Intentional tax evasion or fraud:

-• Potential criminal charges in severe cases, which may result in fines and/or imprisonment
+• Criminal charges may result in fines of 2 to 4 times the unpaid tax and/or imprisonment

 • Failure to register for a tax ID number (NPWP) when required: